ztjhz/BetterChatGPT/README.md

 </a>

 <b>!!!
-This repo is currently a mirror of ztjhz/BetterChatGPT.
-It can be found at https://gpt.koaladev.io/.
-I plan on adding some expanded functionality, but it is currently the same as the base BetterChatGPT. !!!</b>
+This repo is currently a primarily of ztjhz/BetterChatGPT, with some minor tweaks for personal preference.
+It can be found at https://gpt.koaladev.io/. !!!</b>

 ## 👋🏻 Introducing Better ChatGPT